Canbers/workflow_translator/README.md

 ### Get your API token

-Ask your SIS admin or generate a personal access token from your account settings.
-Use it as a Bearer token.
-Keep it secret.
+Generate a Bearer token through the developer portal: https://us.tractionguest.com/dev_portal/login If your account is not in the "US" data centre, change the subdomain to your account tenant.

 ### Dry run example